 Accreditation is a process that U.S.-based institutions have been using for over 100 years.
-Simply put, for a school to become accredited, it must be evaluated by an outside body to ensure that it meets a specific set of educational standards.
-This is usually a very involved process, but once accreditation is awarded, it means the institution has achieved a stamp of approval of sorts.
-A school must also continue to maintain its rigorous standards in order to keep its accreditation.
+Simply put, it's a stamp of approval for schools.
+For a school to become accredited, it must be evaluated by an outside organization to ensure that it meets a specific set of educational standards.
+This is usually a very involved process.
+It's not a "once in a lifetime" occurrence, either; a school must continue to maintain these standards, or else it loses its accreditation.

-Take a look a school's accreditation page and you will usually find not just a "yes" or "no" answer, but a long list of names and terms.
-That's because there are a number of different accreditation types and hundreds of accrediting bodies.
+If you look at a school's accreditation page, you may be hoping to find a simple "Yes" or "No" answer.
+However, instead, you are likely seeing a long list of complicated organization names and terms.
+That's because there are a number of different accreditation types, and hundreds of accrediting bodies that award them.

-This is the "gold standard" and most rigorous type of accreditation that an institution can have.
+This is the "gold standard," the most rigorous type of accreditation that an institution can have.
 If you want to find out if your potential online school is regionally accredited, see if one of the following six regional accrediting bodies is listed:

-Although regional accreditation is the most widely accepted designation, CHEA recognizes some national accrediting bodies.
+Although regional accreditation is the most widely accepted designation, the Council on Higher Education Accreditation (CHEA) recognizes some national accrediting bodies as well.
 These organizations usually cover for-profit, career-focused and/or technical education institutions, as well as distance learning colleges and universities.
 If your online school of choice doesn't list any regional accreditation, check if it lists any of the following instead:

 In addition to a school's accreditation, different degree programs might be evaluated by industry organizations.
 For instance, law, medical, business and engineering professional programs typically have their own accrediting bodies.
 These add another layer of credibility if you're choosing from among several degree programs.